microsoft/vscode-extension-samples/theme-sample/README.md

 - Press `F5` to open a new window with your extension loaded.
 - Open `File > Preferences > Color Themes` (or `Code > Preferences > Color Theme` on macOS), and pick `Sample Light` or `Sample Dark`.
 - Open a file that has a language associated.
 The languages' configured grammar will tokenize the text and assign 'scopes' to the tokens.
-To examine these scopes, invoke the `Inspect TM Scopes` command from the Commmand Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) .
+To examine these scopes, invoke the `Inspect TM Scopes` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) .

 ## Make changes